mariohernandez/mariohernandezio/src/blog/vitejs.md

 When the new watch task is evoked (`npm run watch`), the following happens:

-1. Vite build runs with a **--watch** flag which will stay running until it is manually stopped, and will listen for any changes to CSS and JS.
+1. Vite build runs with a **--watch** flag which will stay running listening for any CSS or JS changes until it is manually stopped.
 1. It will build Storybook and will launch it on your default browser.
 1. When changes are saved, the watch task recompiles the code and storybook does a Hot Module Reload, or HMR, to reflect the changes.

-## Linting CSS and JavaScript {id=linting}
+## 8. Linting CSS and JavaScript {id=linting}

 Our workflow is coming along nicely.
-There are many other things we can do but for now, we will end with one last task: CSS and JS linting.
+There are many other things we can do but for now, we will end with one last task: **CSS and JS linting**.

 * Install the required packages.
 There are several of them.